chadium/kcik/README.md

 https://github.com/chadium/kcik

-Found a bug or want to contribute code?
-Feel free to create an issue or send a pull request on GitHub:
+If you would like to report a bug you can create an issue on GitHub:

 https://github.com/chadium/kcik/issues